Protecting Companion Animals in Hot Cars (Texas)

 Dogs and other companion animals are particularly vulnerable to dying from heatstroke because they do not cool themselves like humans.
 They have a harder time maintaining a comfortable body temperature.
 In response to this problem, multiple states have enacted “dogs in hot cars” laws.

-Despite its warm temperatures, Texas is not yet one of them.
+Despite its often hot temperatures, Texas is not yet one of them.

-HB 762, sponsored by Representative Celia Israel (D-50), would protect Good Samaritans in Texas who rescue domestic animals (dogs, cats, and other domesticated animals that are kept as companion animals) from motor vehicles by granting civil immunity under certain circumstances.
-As of 2020, 14 states have “Good Samaritan” laws.
+Proposed legislation, HB 3756/SB 2421, sponsored by Representative Lulu Flores (D-51) and Senator Judith Zaffirini (D-21), would protect Good Samaritans in Texas who rescue domestic animals (dogs, cats, and other domesticated animals that are kept as companion animals) from motor vehicles by granting civil immunity under certain circumstances.
+As of 2020, 14 states have these “Good Samaritan” laws.
 Like the Texas bill, these laws require rescuers to first take a number of common sense steps before entering the vehicle.

 These are commonsense bills that build on previous legislation.
 In 2017, Texas passed a Good Samaritan law for children and other vulnerable individuals left in vehicles.
 Unfortunately, animals were left out of the final version of the bill that passed into law.
-The Animal Legal Defense Fund is working closely with the bill’s sponsor to ensure that this year animals are protected too.
+The Animal Legal Defense Fund is working closely with the bills’ sponsors to ensure that this year animals are protected too.